 - The Voluntary Fiduciary Correction Program (VFCP) - VFCP covers 19 specific transactions and provides immediate relief from payment of excise taxes under a class exemption which covers six transactions.
 Certain prohibited transactions can corrected through this program, which is a unique feature that the other correction programs do not have.

-Late Deposits of Employee Contributions and Loan Payments – Any employee contribution or loan payment remitted to the plan after the 15th business day of the month following the payroll check date is considered late and should be reported on the Form 5500 - even if you correct the issue.
+Employee contributions and loan payments should be remitted to the plan as soon as reasonably possible and never beyond the 15th business day of the following month.
+Employee contributions and loan payments that are not remitted within this time frame are considered late and should be reported on the Form 5500 - even if you correct the issue.

 Missed Opportunity to Participate or Failure to Implement Employee Deferrals on Payroll

 If the participant was not given the opportunity to participate or their deferral election was not properly implemented in the payroll system, there are correction procedures available.

 How we advise clients

 Treasury Department Circular No. 230 strictly prohibits us from making a recommendation to a client based on the likelihood that they will be audited or on the basis that the issue will not be discovered on an audit.
 So, we will always advise our clients on how to comply with laws and regulations in a way that is independent of the likelihood of an audit.
 We are professionally obligated to notify the plan sponsor when there has been a compliance failure, to layout correction method options, and to inform you of the potential consequences of not correcting the failure.